f5devcentral/xcwaapcdnguide/README.rst

 Objective
 #########

-Use this guide and the provided sample app to explore F5 **Hybrid Multicloud App Delivery** and **Web Application and API Protection** solution areas.
-The guide will showcase F5 Distributed Cloud Content Delivery Network capabilities with F5 Distributed Cloud WAF to protect the app.
+Use this guide and the provided sample app to explore F5 Distributed Cloud CDN from the lens of **Application Delivery** and **Application Security**, specifically **Web Application and API Protection** (WAAP) solution area.
+The guide will showcase **F5 Distributed Cloud Content Delivery Network** capabilities with **F5 Distributed Cloud App Connect**, and **F5 Distributed Cloud WAF** to protect the app.
 In the course of the guide we will get familiar with the following features:

 - HTTP Load Balancer with WAF protection
 - CDN configuration